cmharlow/rialto-wiki/[WIP]Loading-data-into-Vitro:-TDB-Java-API.md

 # How we can load data using the Jena API or Vitro's existing classes
 ## Writing a Vitro-external Class
-This will be very similar to using the [tdbloader](https://github.com/sul-dlss/rialto/wiki/Loading-data-into-Vitro:-Jena-tdbloader).
+This will be very similar in result to using the [tdbloader](https://github.com/sul-dlss/rialto/wiki/Loading-data-into-Vitro:-Jena-tdbloader).
+The tdbloader is a command-line utility that encapsulates a Jena ReadWrite transaction with TDB.